sweattep/modern_quotes/README.md

 >The difficulties of not knowing are always much greater than the effort of learning.

 >the mission has to determine the coalition.
 The coalition ought not determine the mission.

+>An entrepreneur has an enormously high energy level and has a very low attention span typically